johndreamfuture/git-lab/README.md

 *What's currently on dev branch*
 >>>>>>> commit hash
 ```

 4. The objective is to have both your changes, so in this situation simply remove `<<<<<<< HEAD`, `=======` and `>>>>>>> commit hash`

-5. The editor may have the following option as well:
+5. The text editor may have the following options as well:

 ![](vs-code.png)
    You may choose to `Accept Both Changes`.